-In addition to antitrust matters, David has represented clients in cases involving the Unfair Competition Law, the Fair Credit Reporting Act, the Lanham Act, the False Claims Act, investment management services, insurance coverage, real estate and other business disputes.
+In addition to antitrust matters, Mr. Goldstein has represented clients in cases involving California's Unfair Competition Law, the Fair Credit Reporting Act, the Lanham Act, insurance coverage, real estate, and other business disputes.
 He also has represented clients in matters involving the First Amendment.

-David has been active in the Bar Association of San Francisco for many years.
-He is on the executive committee and served as the Vice Chair of the Antitrust Section in 2010-2011; he was the 2009 Chair of the Litigation Section, and he has served on the Litigation Section’s Executive Committee since 2004; from 1999-2002 he served on the Editorial Board of San Francisco Attorney Magazine; and from 1998-1999 he was the Editor of the Barrister’s Club Law Journal.
+Mr. Goldstein often writes and speaks about antitrust, competition, and litigation practice issues.
+He also has been active in the Bar Association of San Francisco for many years.
+He served on the Litigation Section’s Executive Committee for many years and as the Chair in 2009; he served as the Vice Chair of the Antitrust Section in 2010-2011 and is a member of the Executive Committee; and he previously served on the Editorial Board of San Francisco Attorney Magazine and as the Editor of the Barrister’s Club Law Journal.

-Prior to joining Orrick, David was a shareholder at Heller Ehrman LLP, where he served as a Co-Chair of the San Francisco Litigation Department and on the San Francisco Management Committee.
+Prior to joining Orrick, Mr. Goldstein was a shareholder at Heller Ehrman LLP, where he served as a Co-Chair of the San Francisco Litigation Department and sat on the San Francisco Management Committee.

 The following are some of Mr. Goldstein's representative matters.